YeeU/InverseRenderNet/README.md

         year={2019}
     }

+for more info see https://ieeexplore.ieee.org/document/8953662

 ## Evaluation

 #### Dependencies
-To run our evaluation code, please create your environment based on following dependencies:
+To run our evaluation code, install python packages from requirements.

-    tensorflow 1.12.0
-    python 3.6
-    skimage
-    cv2
-    numpy
+This code requires python 3.6, newer version of python can cause issues with installing matching tensorflow version.

 #### Pretrained model
 * Download our pretrained model from: [Link](https://drive.google.com/uc?export=download&id=1VKeByvprmWWXSig-7-fxfXs3KA-HG_-P)